Are you eligible for nomination of an IRMS Award?

 - Contributed useful content and knowledge to the benefit of the profession

-It will help get a grasp of how great they were if you can outline and evidence what your expectations were and how the supplier exceeded them.
+It will help us get a grasp of how great they were if you can outline and evidence what your expectations were and how the supplier exceeded them.
 What was it about them that made them stand out?

 Innovation of the Year

 We come up with good ideas all the time (and some not so good) therefore the innovation of the year award is looking for examples where something new has been created and it has worked to enhance something.
-That something could be a technology, a methodology, a service or just a a new way of working to improve IG/IM/RM practices.
-If the creation you have in mind has done any of the following over the last year please consider nominating it for innovation of the year!
+That something could be a technology, a methodology, a service or just a new way of working to improve IG/IM/RM practices.
+If the creation you have in mind has done any of the following over the last year, please consider nominating it for innovation of the year!